Digital healthcare and IP

 IP ranges from the coding, design and delivery methods that support digital healthcare products, to the language, logos and branding used in their everyday operations.
 It’s all too common for practitioners to find themselves embroiled in a costly and time-consuming dispute about how these IP assets are used.

 Some businesses will bring false IP infringement actions against competitors in a bid to slow them down and disrupt their commercial operations.
-Others will feel they have a genuine grievance – that their IP is being used by a third party without permission or the appropriate licences.
+Others will feel they have a genuine grievance – that their IP is being used by a third party without permission or the appropriate licenses.
 Pursuing these claims enables firms to protect the value of their IP assets and prevents others from using them for their own commercial advantage.

 For those facing IP infringement claims, it is necessary to stand their ground against those with no merit and to come to an agreement in cases where an infringement is found to have taken place.